Skip to main content

 For either of the above scenarios, the value of $FACT and cost of acquiring a Validator License have immense impact on the appropriate size of the subset of nodes; it could very well be that, using the values given previously, it's necessary to select a subset of 21 (or more) nodes in order to adequately reduce the risk of bad actors and to make bad behaviour cost prohibitive.
 However, this narrative dramatically changes should $FACT halve in value, or increase 10x.

-These are all considerations that Orcfax must weigh as we continue to develop a consensus solution.
+These are all considerations that Orcfax must weigh as we continue to develop a consensus solution, especially whether not to incorporate randomness (and how).
+These choices will be finalized in the next milestone when development begins.

 N.B.